loginov-rocks/BluetoothTerminal/README.md

 #### `void setSendDelay(int delay)`

-Set delay in milliseconds to wait in between sending message in chunks, when the message length including the send separator is longer than the characteristic value size.
-Use when some chunks of the message are not received by the central device (connecting to the BLE module).
+Sets a delay in milliseconds to wait between sending chunks of a message when the total message length, including the send separator, exceeds the characteristic value size.
+This delay is useful in cases where some chunks are not received by the central device (the device connecting to the BLE module).

-Optional, no delay is set by default.
-Can be changed in runtime, for example during `loop()` execution.
+Optional; if not set, no delay will be used by default.

 Example: